 McKinley Park Restoration

 Following many meetings to discuss the future of McKinley Park, residents and community organizations working with Pfaffman + Associates created the McKinley Park Master Plan in 2015.
 Soon after, the Pittsburgh Parks Conservancy was awarded a Great Urban Parks Campaign grant for a McKinley Park Green Infrastructure project by the National Recreation and Park Association (NRPA) and American Planning Association (APA).
 It is thanks to the community’s support and involvement that this national organization awarded one out of four grants nationwide to McKinley Park!
-The project will target storm water management in the Chicken Hill area of the park and include recreational amenities, better access to wildlife, and accessibility.
-Friends of McKinley Park (FOMKP) was formed as a space for community members to take leads on decisions being made around McKinley Park.
+The project will target storm water management in the "Chicken Hill" area of the park (in top park along Michigan Ave) and include recreational amenities, better access to wildlife, and accessibility.
+UrbanKind Institute helped form the Friends of McKinley Park (FOMKP) group as a space for community members to take leads on decisions being made around McKinley Park.

 15210 Hard to Recycle Day

 In the Spring of 2016, UrbanKind hosted a community Hard to Recycle Day for the neighborhoods of Knoxville, Allentown, and Beltzhoover.
 We collected 5,000 tons of unused electronics, appliances, tires, and much more.
 By collecting those items, we were able to prevent them from being dumped in neighborhood parks and alleyways.
-Stay tuned for a 15210 zip code wide Hard to Recycle Day in the spring of 2017.
+Stay tuned for a 15210 zip code wide Hard to Recycle Day in the fall of 2017.

 UKI Community-wide Launch Party